farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ## Collapsing or Expanding Index Cards

-Since scenes can become quite big and cluttered as you play, another useful features for organizing your index cards is the **Collapse/Expand** feature.
+Since scenes can become quite big and cluttered as you play, another useful feature for organizing your index cards is the **Collapse/Expand** feature.

 Using either the top level **Collapse All / Expand All** button or by clicking on the **Collapse/Expand** arrow on an index card, you can minimize the space index cards take by hiding all the content of the card except for the title.